 Sub-Chapter 02: Distribution

 30 V.S.A. § 7515.
-High-cost basic telecommunications service
+High-Cost Program

-(a) The General Assembly intends that the universal service charge be used in the future as a means of keeping basic telecommunications service affordable in all parts of this State, thereby maintaining universal service, and as a means of supporting access to broadband service in all parts of the State.
+(a) The Universal Service Charge shall be used as a means of keeping basic telecommunications service affordable in all parts of this State, thereby maintaining universal service, and as a means of supporting access to broadband service in all parts of the State.